1975 San Diego Chargers season: Week 3: vs. Oakland Raiders

 A number of negative club records were set as San Diego were shut out for the second time in their opening three games.
-After both sides punted on their first two possessions, the Chargers had their best drive of the game; starting from their own 1, they gained three first downs and reached the Raider 37 when Fouts scrambled for 32 yards on 3rd and 6.
-A 14-yard sack pushed them back, however, and they were forced to punt again.
-The Chargers went three-and-out on six of their first seven possessions, a sequence broken when Fouts was intercepted shortly before halftime.
-Oakland's offense struggled as well, but did manage two field goal attempts by George Blanda in the 2nd quarter, one of which was successful.
+After both sides punted on their first two possessions, the Chargers had their best drive of the game; starting from their own 1-yard line, they gained three first downs and reached the Raiders 37 when Fouts scrambled for 32 yards on 3rd and 6.
+A 14-yard sack pushed them back, and they were forced to punt again.
+Overall, the Chargers went three-and-out on six of their first seven possessions, a sequence broken when Fouts was intercepted shortly before halftime.
+Oakland's offense struggled as well but did manage two field goal attempts by George Blanda in the 2nd quarter, one of which was successful.

-Blanda missed his next try, on the opening possession of the second half.
-Fouts was soon intercepted again; there followed an exchange of punts, the latter of which was fumbled by Oakland's returner and recovered by Rickey Young at the Raider 48.
-Fouts ran for 5 yards on first down, but was sacked on the next two plays, and San Diego punted once more.
+Blanda missed his next try on the opening possession of the second half.
+Fouts was soon intercepted again; there followed an exchange of punts, the latter of which was fumbled by Oakland's returner and recovered by Young at the Raider 48.
+Fouts ran for 5 yards on first down but was sacked on the next two plays, and San Diego punted once again.
 After Blanda's second successful field goal midway through the final quarter made it 6–0, the Chargers gained a single first down before punting, and Oakland ran out the final four minutes of the game.

-The six total points remain the lowest for a Charger game.
+The six total points remained the lowest for a Charger game until they won by the same scoreline in 2023.
 Fouts completed 3 of 13 for 29 yards, while throwing two interceptions and being sacked five times for a loss of 51 yards.
 Club records set included fewest passing yards (minus 22, still a record), fewest first downs (5), fewest completions (3), and most punts (11).